-Birth - 4 years: The Friendly Orange Tigers
+Birth - 3 years: The Nursery

 Our nursery for ages birth to 3.
 Our current nursery group are mostly toddlers, so on Sundays a youth teacher and an adult teacher help our members light a felt chalice and say our chalice-lighting words; tell a story, sing a song, and do a theme-based art or movement project; and have lots of free play with play dough, bubbles, legos, and other staples of a fun church Sunday.